 It seemed to me that she’d just sprung up out of the seat that she was sitting on.
 I know I was staring in disbelief, I’m sure that I’d never met anyone so old before.
 Somewhere in the darkened cobwebs there must have been eyes.
 I was searching for them.

 She extended a withered hand to me, and I felt that the only thing to do was to stand and then gently bend and kiss it.
-Icy, it reminded me of frost on a windshield which reminded me of waking in my car and the migraine returned.
+Icy, it reminded me of frost on a windshield which reminded me of waking in my car which brought the migraine back.

-“Bra,” the old woman said and slowly she turned to Annika and said, “han är söt.”
+“Bra,” said the old woman, maybe it was short of “Bravo?”
+And slowly she turned to Annika adding, “han är söt.”

 “She says you’re cute.”
 Annika translated.

-“Men, kanske vi kan låta honom veta nu?”
-Annika asked her without offering me any translation this time.
-But I was busy closing my eyes and resting my forehead in my palms again.
-From far away I heard the gentle tapping of a spoon on a glass.
+“Men, kanske vi kan prata med honom nu?
+Om oss?”
+Annika asked her without offering me any translation.
+But I was busy closing my eyes and resting my forehead in my palms again anyway.
+From some distance I heard the gentle tapping of a spoon on a glass.
 Maybe there was a wedding party about to have a toast.
 At least my migraine had downgraded suddenly to a mere severe headache.
 I heard the tapping a second time and my headache went away.

 When I looked up Annika was grinning and the woman as old as stones was staring at me severely.
-She didn’t look a day over 98 to my eyes.
+She didn’t look a day over 98 to my eyes I thought.
 I saw the side of her mouth twitch a micro-smile for just a splinter of a moment.
 And then I remembered the beautiful raven haired woman who had sat in front of me yesterday.
-Her face was porcelain and her eyes were golden brown with more golden than brown.
-And in another 100 years that gold eyed brunette would look just like this elderly matriarch sitting in front of me.
+Her face was porcelain and her eyes were golden brown but more golden than brown.
+And in another 90 years that gold eyed brunette would look just like this elderly matriarch sitting in front of me.

 “She’s my daughter too,” said Grandma Sissel.